-Program information is available from the Program Director, Richard Gentile (505) 224-4123, rgentile@tvi.cc or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-For prerequisites and a recommended course sequence, turn the page...
-RESPIRATORY THERAPY DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Degree requirement = 70 credits
+Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+RETAIL MANAGEMENT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Certificate requirement = 27 credits